White people: we need to talk.

 And it is long, long overdue.

 It’s my hope that these conversations, unedited, will serve as an encouraging force for other white people to have them, as messy and imperfect as they may be.
-I hope they will normalize the discussion of whiteness and its impact on the world.
+At the very real risk of “centering Whiteness,” I hope they will normalize the discussion and interrogation of Whiteness and its impact on the world.
 And I hope they will embolden us to dismantle whiteness as an oppressive social construct.

 And to be clear, I’m not really interested in heaps of praise or ally cookies or whatever for doing this.
 I’m not a racial justice scholar, I actually have no idea what I’m doing, really.
 I’m sure I’ll fuck it up.
 And I’m open to feedback about these conversations.